rpensch/genome_analysis/wiki.md

  - How can you evaluate the quality of the obtained functional annotation?

 There are a few tools available that one can use to evaluate the qulity of an annotation, but in general one can look at the annotations to see if they are as expected for the species, nothing important is missing and no strange genes are added that do not make sense.
 Furthermore, it is advisable to compare the annotation to a curated annotation of a reference genome and check if there are major differences.

+ - How comparable are the results obtained from two different structural annotation softwares?

 ### 6 Homology Search